Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 It is worth noting that the round-trip time (RTT) of an SRT link may vary in time.
-However the actual end-to-end latency on the link becomes fixed and approximately equal to (RTT_0/2 + SRT Latency) once the SRT handshake exchange happens, where RTT_0 is the actual value of the round-trip time during the SRT handshake exchange (the value of the round-trip time once the SRT connection has been established).
+However the actual end-to-end latency on the link becomes fixed and is approximately equal to (RTT_0/2 + SRT Latency) once the SRT handshake exchange happens, where RTT_0 is the actual value of the round-trip time during the SRT handshake exchange (the value of the round-trip time once the SRT connection has been established).